stats/space_shooter_server/README.md

 - [ ] Add instructions on how to play the game
 - [ ] Make the background of the gameroom move
 - [ ] Add effects for air thrusters when ship moves side to side or backwards
+- [ ] Add account level unlock points to allow a player to purchase upgrades as they complete wave benchmarks

 ### User Interface
-- [ ] Add UI that shows secondary weapon fire_rate
 - [ ] Add primary and secondary attacks to ship ShipBuilder
-- [ ] Add UI that shows shield recharge
 - [ ] Add HUD for friendly ships
 - [ ] Add ship names in the HUD under the ship
 - [ ] Add popup warning to confirm destruction of a ship
 - [ ] Show ship stats in the shipyard: rank, level, kills, abilities, primary and secondary
 - [ ] Make ship acceleration a bar graph (maybe shaped like a plus) [----|==--]
+- [ ] Add experience bar in the game window
+- [ ] Add notification icon when user levels up

 ### Networking
 - [ ] Auto renew JWT token